 Use Proper Toe Nail Care

-Clipping your toenails is critical to properly managing your diabetes.
+Clipping your toenails is critical to properly managing your diabetic foot care.
 Long toenails can scratch, even in your sleep.
 Scratches can get infected or turn into sores that take a long time to heal.
 Short, unevenly clipped nails can also be troublesome.

 If you rip toenails or clip them unevenly or too short, you can run the risk of developing an ingrown nail and suffering subsequent infection.
 Always clip straight across just below the top of the toe.
 If you’re not able to do it yourself, go to a nail technician or a podiatrist for regular nail care.